misoi/blog/about.md

 permalink: /about/
 ---

-Setting goals for myself and walking towards them is what has kept me on my toes.Am an software developer aspiring to be a world class developer and through my hardwork, patience and intelligence is what will make contribute to me reaching my goals
+Setting goals for myself and walking towards them is what has kept me on my toes.Am an software developer aspiring to be a world class developer and through my hardwork, patience and intelligence is what will make contribute to me reaching my goals.

 ### More Information